sdnts/ingest-worker/README.md

 ### Future

 Configuration and maintenance of InfluxDB, Telegraf, Loki & Tempo are currently done ad-hoc, manually by me.
-In the future I'd like to wrap all that up in a container to make this setup portable.
+In the future I'd like to wrap all that up in containers to make this setup portable.

 If anyone reading this is interested in replicating this setup for themselves, please reach out (or open an issue)!